patriciamcphee/aboutme/_docs/kb-article-samples.md

 ##### Profile issues

-1. **For existing users**, remove any references to a profile path from the the following:
+1. **For existing users**, remove any references to a profile path from the following:

    - Remote Desktop User
-   - Profile path with in Active Directory (AD) users and computers, if applicable
+   - Profile path within Active Directory (AD) users and computers, if applicable
    - Computer Management

    **Tip!** Create a local account directly on the Remote Desktop Server to ensure that the profile loads directly from the server.
 Retest the logon.

-2. **For new user accounts**, accounts without a local profile, and anonymous accounts need to generate a local profile upon logon.
+2. **For new user accounts**, accounts without a local profile and anonymous accounts need to generate a local profile upon login.
 The creation of the original profile might take time.
 Make sure to verify if local copies of the user profiles are cached or deleted on logoff.
 If so, this slows down logons if they get deleted on logoff using a Microsoft Policy.
-The profile rebuilding on the server each time the user logs in slows down the logon.

 3. **Is Citrix User Profile Management (UPM) being used to manage user profiles?** If so, disable the service on one server and then retest.
 If the issue improves, look over your Citrix UPM policies because there might be a configuration causing the problem.
 To enable UPM logging, see [CTX126723 - How to Enable and Retrieve Profile Management Log Files]().